dmallia17/dmallia17.github.io/thesis.markdown

 healthcare, but more research and *extensive* evaluation is required.
 The same need for more development is present for discretization, which can enable learning of simple BN models.
-The (U<sup>2</sup>) pipeline, pipeline applications (Student Performance and nuMoM2b), BN Inspector, and discretization algorithms and evaluations I put forward in my thesis are my own humble contributions to this progress.
+The U<sup>2</sup> pipeline, pipeline applications (Student Performance and nuMoM2b), BN Inspector, and discretization algorithms and evaluations I put forward in my thesis are my own humble contributions to this progress.
-My greatest regret with my thesis is that I did not have time to conduct even more experiments, but if you examine my document, you'll see how much space can be consumed just trying to unpack a couple of good experiments.
+My greatest regret with my thesis is that I did not have time to conduct even more experiments, but if you examine my document, you'll see how much space is required just to unpack a couple of good experiments.